RanjitRamja/Wazuh-alert-enrichment/README.md

 5. Place `custom-n8n.sh` at `/var/ossec/integrations/custom-n8n` and make it executable (`chmod +x`)
 6. Import `n8n-workflow/Wazuh_Alert_Enrichment_Workflow.json` into your n8n instance
 7. Replace `YOUR_VIRUSTOTAL_API_KEY` in the workflow with your own VirusTotal API key (get one free at [virustotal.com](https://www.virustotal.com))
+8. Replace `your-sender-email@gmail.com`, `your-alert-recipient@gmail.com`, and `YOUR_SMTP_CREDENTIAL_ID` with your own email addresses and n8n SMTP credential
-8. Activate the webhook and trigger a test alert
+9. Activate the webhook and trigger a test alert

 ---